vlipiainen/openphil-analysis-graphics/README.md

 # Plotting Open Philanthropy data

 Quickly made jupyter notebooks for making simple graphics about Open Philanthropy funding.
-Data automatically downloaded from Open Philanthropy's [Grant Database](https://www.openphilanthropy.org/giving/grants).
+Data automatically downloaded from Open Philanthropy's [Grants Database](https://www.openphilanthropy.org/giving/grants).

 ## Available graphs
 - All funding Open Philanthropy has given since the start of their database, separated by Focus Area.
 - Distribution of funding accross the 6 largest Focus Areas for every year.
 - Funding per Focus Area for a given year (by default 2021, you'll have to make your own or ask me if you want something else).
 - Funding per Focus Area from the beginning of 2021 to the current day.
+- Feel free to leave an issue request if you'd like some other graph

 ## How to get and edit graphs
 1. A github action builds and commits a default set into the directory `pngs`.
 In some cases these might be out of date, depending on when the last commit was.